-- ROR inhibitors that reprogram the cancer so that it destroys itself.
-In the laboratory, the ROR technology has been shown to work in both solid tumors and leukemia. - PFKB inhibitors that strangle the energy supply from glucose to solid tumors, thereby increasing tumor sensitivity to other anticancer drugs. - HDAC6 inhibitors that primarily aim to neutralize blood cancer by controlling the cancer cell genome and ability to move. - Inhibitors of epigenetic processes in parasites to develop new treatments against e.g. malaria and schistosomiasis (snail fever)
+- Small molecule ROR inhibitors that reprogram the cancer so that it destroys itself.
+In the laboratory, the ROR technology has been shown to work in both solid tumors and leukemia.
+Kancera has also initiated a project aiming to develop a vaccine against ROR. - Small molecule PFKB inhibitors that strangle the energy supply from glucose to solid tumors, thereby increasing tumor sensitivity to other anticancer drugs. - Small molecule HDAC6 inhibitors that primarily aim to neutralize blood cancer by controlling the cancer cell genome and ability to move. - Small molecule inhibitors of epigenetic processes in parasites to develop new treatments against e.g. malaria and schistosomiasis (snail fever)